Western Massachusetts business leaders met with lawmakers on Wednesday, and some expressed concerns over the health care proposal.

 More stories by Elisha Machado

-22News explains what local cities and towns are doing to help the jobless get back to work.
+22News explains what western Massachusetts cities and towns are doing to go green.

 Lawmakers and survivors of sexual assault told 22News colleges aren’t adequately handling instances of sexual harassment and violence.